 2. Rent a boat & kayak at the Cape

 You should definitely rent a boat while you’re in Port St. Joe—stop by the St. Joe Marina and talk to the nice folks at Seahorse Water Safaris.
-They’ve got 5 different boat rentals and you can rent each one for 4 or 8 hours at a time (prices vary depending on which rental package you select).
+They’ve got 5 different boat options and you can rent each one for 4 or 8 hours at a time (prices vary depending on which rental package you select).
 Take the boat from the marina and cruise up to Cape San Blas for some beautiful views of St. Joseph Peninsula State Park.
-I’d also recommend going snorkeling in St. Joseph Bay if you have a chance; the shallow clear water and sea grass make for great snorkeling and you can even go scalloping!
+I’d also recommend going snorkeling in St. Joseph Bay if you have a chance—the shallow clear water and sea grass are great for snorkeling.
 If you’re feeling adventurous rent a kayak from Happy Ours Kayak & Canoe Outpost on the cape and enjoy the calm clear waters!

 3. Spend an afternoon in Apalachicola

 Apalachicola is the perfect spot for lunch and shopping.
 There are tons of adorable boutiques like Grady Market, the Oyster Catcher and more!
 You’ll find beautiful art galleries in this area as well.
 When you’re hungry I’d recommend stopping by the Owl Cafe for some upscale and delicious dining or check out the Seafood Grill for the best burgers and fish sandwiches around.
 Stop by The Gibson Inn for a beer and enjoy the 19th century architecture and historic charm this national treasure hast to offer!

 4. Go on a sunset cruise